 B. Overview of the implementation of Action Lines

-Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
+Progress has been made since the two phases of WSIS towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
 The number and diversity of people around the world empowered by ICTs increased dramatically accelerating social and economic growth, sustainable development promoting freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions.
+[Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions].]